Toll Free:

 How secure is Azure Migrate?

 Azure Migrate implements robust security measures to keep your data and migration process secure including encryption of data in transit and at rest, Azure role-based access control, and isolation of customer data.
+Only you have access to migration data stored in your Azure Migrate project.
+Data is encrypted using your keys for maximum security.
+All web traffic is encrypted over HTTPS.

+Azure Migrate service also undergoes regular third-party audits and maintains top compliance certifications like ISO, SOC, and PCI DSS.
 You can further customize security with features like private endpoints to restrict public access and data encryption using customer-managed keys.
+Azure’s industry-leading cloud security capabilities help safeguard your assets during migration.

 What is the limit of Azure Migrate?

 Azure Migrate supports wide-ranging migration scenarios with few inherent limitations.
 It can assess and migrate physical and virtual servers, databases, web apps, virtual desktops, data etc. from multiple sources like VMware, Hyper-V, physical servers, and AWS to Azure.
+There are no limits on the number of servers that can be assessed or migrated in an Azure Migrate project.
+Assessment and migration can scale to even the largest environments with thousands of VMs or PBs of data.
+Ongoing incremental replication after migration also has no limits.

 The main constraint is around target VM sizes in Azure which have predefined resource limits.
 You may need to optimize migrated workloads to fit Azure VM size constraints.
+Assessment reports provide VM sizing and optimization recommendations.
+Overall, Azure Migrate is designed for flexibility and limitless scale.

-Can we automate Azure Migrate?
+Can we Automate Azure Migrate?

+Yes, Azure Migrate provides REST APIs that allow you to fully automate and customize assessment, migration and other workflows.
+You can script the migration of hundreds of VMs in a few clicks.
 APIs allow automation of scenario discovery, agent-based dependency analysis, continuous assessment, migration kick-off, migration validation, application connectivity testing, and more.

+Build CI/CD pipelines around migration with PowerShell or CLI integration.
 Azure Resource Manager templates can also automate the deployment of Azure Migrate components like the replication appliance.
+APIs and automation enable migration at scale while minimizing administrative effort.

 How do I deploy Azure Migrate?